CraigChamberlain/SolarLunarDate/docs/index.md

 My sculptures are taken from the surface of beaches as the tides retreat to reveal ripples in the sand.

-I became interested in the physics of the tides and wanted to pull in other significant ideas related to the recording of time.
+I became interested in the physics of the tides and wanted to pull in other significant ideas related to the recording of time and their cosmological significance.

 ## About Calendars, the Sun and the Moon